 Floor Plan Creator isn’t the most visually impressive of the apps in this category, but it has been around long enough to attract millions of downloads.
 The free version lets you build structures, add furnishings, and get a feel for a place.
 But to export your work, you’ll need to unlock a few in-app purchases.

 Download: Floor Plan Creator for Android (Free with $0.99 – $5.99 in-app purchases).

 Home Design 3D shares the same premise as Floor Plan Creator.
 It hasn’t gathered as many downloads yet, but that’s only because the app only made it into the Play Store at the end of 2014.
-The iOS version has been around for much longer, where the app has attracted quite the following for its 3D visuals.
+The iOS version [No Longer Available] has been around for much longer, where the app has attracted quite the following for its 3D visuals.
 If your goal really is to visualize yourself in a space, that can help more than a basic floor plan.

 The free version lets you play around, but you’re going to have to pay in order to save anything you create.